 We’re changing the narrative of the manufacturing industry one story at a time.
 CMTA’s award-winning storytelling team showcases California’s 30,000 manufacturers by uplifting the voices of our makers.
 Find industry news and the stories from those “Making California” below.

-Voting Begins for CMTA’s “Coolest Thing Made in California” Contest Powered by JPMorganChase
+World’s Fastest Microchip Made by Northrop Grumman Wins CMTA’s “Coolest Thing Made in California” Contest

 Press Release